DeathKing/hisp/README.md

-# HISP

-Hisp is interpreter implemented by C, which meanwhile is also a simple copy of MIT-Scheme.
-The very idea to make such a implemntation is to interpreter the code I worte in Scheme(especially mit-scheme) of [HIT Data Sturcture course](https://github.com/DeathKing/Hit-DataStructure-On-Scheme).
+Hisp is a Scheme interpreter implemented by C, which meanwhile is also a simple copy of MIT-Scheme.
+The very idea to make such a implementation is to interpreter the code I worte in Scheme(especially mit-scheme) for [HIT Data Sturcture course](https://github.com/DeathKing/Hit-DataStructure-On-Scheme).
 But lexically, Hisp also can be considered as:

 + Hit mIt-Scheme inPlementation
 + Hit Iterator Symbolic Processor